Types of Checklist: “READ-DO” checklist and “DO-CONFIRM” checklist

 ☐ Sort messages in social network “B”

-Now let’s assume that you decided to reinforce your digital order with the help of an information radiator.
-You need to display information that shows whether everything has been checked.
-Let’s say there is a small screen next to the workplace.
-There is little space on it, but the task of this screen is not to lead you to digital order, but to confirm or deny its existence:
+Now, let’s assume you want to enhance your digital order with the help of an information radiator.
+You need to display information indicating whether everything has been checked.
+Imagine there is a small screen next to your workplace.
+There is limited space on it, but the screen's purpose is not to guide you to digital order but rather to confirm or deny its existence:

 ☐ Email inboxes are empty